vt6/vt6/spec/notes/stefans-notes.md

 * draw into screen areas, select which screen area stdout draws into
 * watch input events [4] and control echoing
 * submit large screen updates as atomic transactions to avoid tearing ([ref](https://github.com/jwilm/alacritty/issues/598))
+* need to know whether stdout is connected to a terminal [5]

 Servers need to...